green-coding-solutions/documentation/content/en/docs/installation/installation-linux.md

 Make sure to also enable the CPU, CPUSET, and I/O delegation as instructed there.

-### Dockerfiles

-The Dockerfiles will provide you with a running setup of the working system with just a few commands.

-It can technically be used in production, however it is designed to run on your local machine for testing purposes.

-The system binds in your host OS to port 9142.
-So the web view will be accessible through `http://metrics.green-coding.internal:9142`

 ## Setup

 Please run the `install_linux.sh` script in the root folder.